vardhan1564/RoadAccidentAnalysis_QlikVIP/README.md

         accurate and complete.
 This process helps to make data easily understandable and ready for creating visualizations to gain insights.
 # Visualization :
-              Data visualization is the process of creating graphical representations of data to help people understand information.
-              The goal of data visualization is to make complex data sets more accessible, intuitive, and easier to interpret.
+                Data visualization is the process of creating graphical representations of data to help people understand information.The goal of data visualization is to make complex data sets more accessible, intuitive, and easier to interpret.
 By using visual elements such as charts, graphs, and maps, data visualization can help people identify patterns, trends, and outliers quickly in the data.

 # Number of Visualizations :
     Map Chart : Minors killed
     Bar Chart : Accidents on wrong side